Home > News > Scottish Trans Alliance gives evidence at the Women and Equalities Committee Inquiry into Trans Equality

-On Tuesday 13th October at 10.30AM, STA manager James Morton gave oral evidence to the Women and Equalities Committee’s inquiry into trans equality.
-The session covered = a wide range of issues to do with how trans people’s equality is affected by the law, and also trans equality within employment.
+On Tuesday 13th October at 10.30AM, the Scottish Trans Alliance manager, James Morton, gave oral evidence to the Women and Equalities Committee’s inquiry into trans equality.
+The session covered a wide range of issues to do with how trans people’s equality is affected by the law, and also trans equality within employment.

 There was a particular focus on:

 You can read a summary of the written evidence we submitted to the Women and Equalities Committee inquiry into trans equality, to give you a background to some of the things James was talking about, as well as our views on other issues of trans equality not covered in this evidence session.